 We invite you to journey through this unrivaled collection of thousands of 1/12 scale miniatures, each selected or commissioned by Maysville native Kaye Browning.
 The Kathleen Savage Browning Miniatures Collection is housed in our 3,300-square-foot exhibit hall and features hundreds of limited-edition or one-of-a-kind homes, room boxes, vignettes, and individual works of art that captured Kaye’s heart either for their charming stories or their historical significance.

 From glorious mansions to small apartments, our miniature homes offer a glimpse of how people lived in different times and different cultures.
 Each one captures the essence of life, whether it was lived in the distant past, in some faraway place, or in the here-and now.

-19th century wedding gowns, military and band uniforms, jewelry, combs, quilts, shoes, eyeglasses, fans, snuffboxes, a case-on-frame chest made in Mason County, and tall case clock from 1795 are just a selection of the more personal articles in the museum collection.
-We also display numerous items related to Maysville-native Rosemary Clooney, from her recordings to a photo of her in an elementary school play.
+19th century wedding gowns, military and band uniforms, jewelry, combs, quilts, shoes, eyeglasses, fans, snuffboxes, a case-on-frame chest made in Mason County, and tall case clocks from 1795 are just a selection of the more personal articles in the museum collection.
+We even display numerous items related to Maysville-native Rosemary Clooney.